The following article uses options that are available starting with the Express edition.

-This is a step by step tutorial of how to use the Desktop Bridge Setup Converter to create an AppX package.
+This is a step by step tutorial on how to use the Desktop Bridge Project type.

-The two available options let you convert on your current machine or on a virtual machine.
+The two available options let you convert on your current machine or a virtual machine.

-For more information see the following article about the VM Profile.
+For more information about this topic see the following article about the VM Profile.

 Set the output path of the conversion.